Supporting your ancestral roots

 The Indigenous Family Support (IFS) Program provides students of Indigenous Ancestry* with opportunities to develop knowledge, skills, awareness and values needed to work with indigenous individuals and families in schools and communities.

-Indigenous family support practitioners are trained to support the development of healthy Aboriginal individuals, families and communities.
+Indigenous family support practitioners are trained to support the development of healthy Indigenous individuals, families and communities.
 Program graduates are in demand and function interdependently as members of a support team under the direction and supervision of experienced professionals in health, education and/or human service settings.
 This program will also give you the opportunity to reflect on your ancestry and develop self-awareness.

 We’ll help you succeed